nfarah86/coursera_scraper/README.md

 ## Synopsis

-Want to find out what is new and hip courses are out in Coursera?
+Want to find out what new and hip courses are out in Coursera?
 Want to see what Coursera is offering?
 Hopefully Coursera doesn't change their page structure, otherwise this fabulous program will scrape https://www.coursera.org/courses?languages=en for the organization, author, title, start date, and duration.

 ## Project Information
 The coursera scraper has a couple of components to it (see below).
 This scraper downloads the asynchronus Coursera course page by mimicking browser behavior.
 The data is then stored in PosgreSQL defined by the SQLalchemy schema.